magland/magland-fwam-2023/slides.md

 Interactive visualizations are not easily shared as they often require:

-- Specialized operating system / hardware
+- Specific operating system / hardware
 - Specialized software
 - Transfer of large datasets
 - Expertise in setting up / reproducing the visualization